-Presented here are examples of Listening Test sample questions.
-The sample passage audio is played while the screen is displayed.
+Example of listening sample questions (the sample passage audio is played while the screen is displayed):

 After the sample passage, the examinee clicks on the [Next] button and moves to the test navigation information screen.

-DLPT5 Lower Range Listening Comprehension Test for Language X

 Sample Passage Type your answers in the boxes below.

 From a conversation between a woman and her sister

 S1.
 What problem did the woman have?

 S2.
 What suggestion did the sister have?

-32. What suggestion did the sister have:

-End of questions for Sample Passage Mark this passage for later consideration.
+End of questions for Sample Passage

+Mark this passage for later consideration.

 H elp Sample Passage 2 questions Play Audio

-Helb Jampie Fassage - 2 questions Play Audio
+Test navigation information screen:

-On the test navigation information screen, the examinee clicks on the [Start Test] button to hear the first passage and start the clock.
+The examinee clicks on the [Start Test] button to hear the first passage and start the clock.